Old Baker Farm welcoming visitors to pumpkin patch, fall events - Shelby County Reporter

 Old Baker Farm will host Cowboy Day on Saturday, Oct.
 9 from 9 a.m.-5 p.m. and Sunday, Oct.
 10 from 1-5 p.m.

-The Western-themed weekend will “shootouts” and re-enactments against the backdrop of a little town called “Tombstone,” complete with a general store, sheriff’s office, jail and cemetery.
+The Western-themed weekend will feature “shootouts” and re-enactments against the backdrop of a little town called “Tombstone,” complete with a general store, sheriff’s office, jail and cemetery.

 “It’s just really cute,” Pam said.
 “I think of ‘Gunsmoke.’”